Flank/flank-dashboard/metrics/docs/01_storing_database_metadata.md

 ```

 ## Making Things Work
-> Explain the process of updating the Metrics applications.
+> Explain the usage of the supported database version in the Metrics applications.

 Once we have a database version in the Firestore database and a supported database version in the Metrics applications, we should block the Metrics applications from updating the database records when the database is updating or its version is not supported by the application.

 ### Metrics Web Application
-> Explain the process of updating the Metrics Web Application.
+> Explain the usage of the supported database version in the Metrics Web Application.

 Since this document examines the supported database version feature on a very top level, let's review the simplest application blocking process that includes logging out a user from the application.
 It allows us to block database interactions in the application without any significant changes in its logic.
 But since we have an `isUpdating` flag in the database, it allows us to change the behavior later and avoid logging out users during the application updates.